 The Office of the Registrar, Office of Financial Aid, Student Accounts Department and the Office of Student Development must approve students applying for readmission to the college.
 The Office of Admissions initiates this process when the former student submits an application for admission.
 All documents required to complete the admissions file must be submitted.

-If a student-on-leave form was submitted prior to the end of the last term of enrollment, the application, testimony, and pastoral reference forms will not be required for readmission.
+If a student-on-leave form was submitted prior to the end of the last term of enrollment, the application and testimony forms will not be required for readmission.
 A student whom the college suspends academically may reapply to continue at the college on academic probation through the Office of Admissions after an absence of one regular semester.
 A student whom the college dismisses academically may not apply for readmission to the college on academic probation until the student has earned at least 12 semester credit hours of college level work with a 2.0 grade point average at another regionally accredited college.